Radiologist Copilot: An Agentic Framework Orchestrating Specialized Tools for Reliable Radiology Reporting: Related Work

 \section{Related Work}

-Automated radiology reporting with quality control is crucial for supporting radiologists, since the process for 3D medical imaging modalities is extremely time-consuming.
-CT2Rep~\cite{hamamci2024ct2rep} utilizes an auto-regressive causal transformer architecture and relational memory for radiology report generation of 3D chest CT images.
+Automated radiology reporting is crucial for supporting radiologists, since the process for 3D medical imaging modalities is extremely challenging.
+Previous methods often focus on report generation, which constitutes only one stage of the entire radiology reporting process and lacks critical procedures such as template selection and quality control.
+CT2Rep~\cite{hamamci2024ct2rep} utilizes an auto-regressive causal transformer architecture and relational memory for report generation of 3D chest CT images.
 Besides, Reg2RG~\cite{chen2025large} leverages a region-guided referring and grounding framework for chest CT report generation.
-Nevertheless, report generation constitutes only one stage of the entire radiology reporting process and lacks the critical quality control procedures.

-Medical VLMs have been proposed to address medical tasks such as RRG and VQA.
-In particular, 3D medical VLMs have shown effectiveness for 3D medical modalities, including CT and MRI.
+Medical VLMs can also be applied to report generation.
+In particular, 3D medical VLMs have shown effectiveness for 3D medical modalities.
 RadFM~\cite{wu2025towards} introduces a generalist vision-language foundation model that unifies both 2D and 3D medical data for radiology.
 M3D~\cite{bai2024m3d} presents M3D-Data, a large-scale multi-modal medical dataset, together with M3D-LaMed, a multi-modal LLM for 3D medical image analysis.
 Merlin~\cite{blankemeier2024merlin} develops a 3D VLM that leverages both structured and unstructured data for abdominal CT interpretation.
 CT-CHAT~\cite{hamamci2024developing} is a vision-language foundation model for 3D chest CT volumes, combining the CT-CLIP vision encoder with a pretrained LLM.
 Med3DVLM~\cite{xin2025med3dvlm} is a 3D VLM that enhances multi-modal representations via an efficient encoder, a contrastive learning strategy, and a dual-stream projector.
 Hulu-Med~\cite{jiang2025hulu} provides a generalist medical VLM that unifies text, 2D and 3D images, and video within a single architecture.